Where to find Spanish Tapas in Bordeaux? I interviewed a...

 The largest spring antique market Brocante de Printemps takes place from April 23 to May 9 at Place de Quinconces in the center of Bordeaux.

-Bordeaux is a great destination during all times of the year.
+Bordeaux is a great destination at all times of the year.
 Enjoy your visit to Bordeaux!

 8 Cool Things to Do in Bordeaux